espressomd/espresso/doc/sphinx/advanced_methods.rst

     * <system>: The espressomd.System().
     * <molecule drude types>: List of the drude types within the molecule.
-    * <molecule core types>: List of the core types within the molecue that have partial charges.
+    * <molecule core types>: List of the core types within the molecule that have partial charges.
     * <molecule core partial charges>: List of the partial charges on the cores.
     * <verbose>: (bool, optional) Prints out information about the created bonds (default: False)